-The “Good Night” & “Good Morning” message and the notifications further enhance the overall user experience.
+The “Good Night” & “Good Morning” messages and the notifications further enhance the overall user experience.

 You will immediately notice how good its UI is after using it for the first time.

-Tons of exercises and motivations will boost your mood and connect you with your life on a deeper level.
+Tons of exercises and motivation will boost your mood and connect you with your life on a deeper level.
 The black and white theme relieves your eyes from too much contrast.
-This design and exercises ensure a flawless daily routine once you get to know more about it.
+This design and exercises make sure a flawless daily routine once you get to know more about it.

 There is a subscription system in place through in-app purchases, but you can use it for free and still have all the basic features you’d need.
-It is available on both iOS Appstore and Google Playstore.
+It is available on both the iOS App store and Google Play store.